BarbeRousseLibre/hermessenger/README.md

 - The sub-directory ' temp_mail_directory ' allows to slow down a "massive attack" from bots or peoples trying to send way too much mails.
 This is not intended to block any mails, simply blocking the possibility to quickly overload the mailbox, making it unavailable (no space left) as protecting the mail form from being blocked at the ESP side.

-- Remove request made with a non-trusty and disposable e-mail domains (such as yopmail, but not only).
+- Remove request made with a non-trusty and disposable e-mail domains (such as yopmail, but not only) and store them into 'mail_dir/UNTRUSTY/DISPOSABLE'.

 - Safe and secure .env file, allowing administators to safely write their sensitive data (their ESP's SMTP server info, user, password, etc) without being worried to accidentaly giving them to a "client".